 It involves the following sequential steps:

-- First, sterilise the test tubes by either using autoclave or hot air oven.
+- First, sterilize the test tubes by either using an autoclave or a hot air oven.

-- Then under sterile condition, pour 1-3ml of hydrogen peroxide into the tubes.
+- Then, pour 1-3 ml of hydrogen peroxide into the tubes under sterile conditions.

 - After that, take 24 hours of bacterial inoculum via a sterilized inoculating loop.